oetnahtanoj/jonathan-expense-tracker/README.md

 ## Dashboard grouping

-If the Jonlia column is marked as `jonlia`, the amount is grouped under `jonlia` in:
+The dashboard includes two pie charts:

-- Spending by Category
+1. Spending by Category
+   - Normal categories plus `jonlia` as one top-level bucket.

+2. Jonlia Breakdown
+   - Only expenses marked as `jonlia`.
+   - Breaks Jonlia spending down by original category: food, travel, car, transport, shopping, others.

-- Monthly Breakdown — This Year
+Monthly Breakdown — This Year still groups all Jonlia spending as one `jonlia` stacked category.

-Otherwise, it is grouped under its normal category.

 ## Render settings